A winning hair combo that we can’t get enough of!

 8. Short Curly Hair and Bangs

 We love this short crop/bangs combo that’s all about defined ringlets.
-Be sure to apply some mousse throughout your hair for hold and some awesome definition!
+Be sure to apply some mousse throughout your hair for hold and definition!

 9. Curly Bob